Deir Yassin massacre: Trucking and parading of prisoners

 During the day, prisoners were loaded into trucks that came to and departed from Deir Yassin.
 Some were paraded through the streets of West Jerusalem, where they were jeered, spat at, and stoned, some were released in East Jerusalem and some were returned to Deir Yassin where they were executed.
 Harry Levin, a Haganah broadcaster, reported seeing "three trucks driving slowly up and down King George V Avenue bearing men, women, and children, their hands above their heads, guarded by Jews armed with sten-guns and rifles."
 Haganah intelligence officer Mordechai Gichon wrote on April 10:

 Pa'il reported that he saw five Arab men being paraded through the streets, and later saw their bodies in a quarry near Givat Shaul.
 Morris writes that this is supported by two Jewish doctors who visited Deir Yassin on April 12 and reported that they found five male bodies in a house by the village quarry.

 Fifty-five children from the village whose parents had been killed were taken to the Jaffa Gate in Jerusalem's Old City, and left there.
 They were found by a Palestinian woman, Hind Husseini, a member of the prominent Palestinian Husseini family.
 She at first rented two rooms for them, bringing them food every day, before moving them to the Sahyoun convent.
 In July, she moved them again, this time to her family home, a large house her grandfather had built in Jerusalem in 1891.
 She renamed the house Dar Al-Tifl Al-Arabi (Arab Children's House), and set up a foundation to finance it.
 The orphanage continues to this day.

 A Shai report from April 12 to Shaltiel read: "Some of the women and children were taken prisoner by the Lehi and transferred to Sheik Bader [Lehi's headquarter in Jerusalem].
 Among the prisoners were a young woman and a baby.
-The camp guards killed the baby before the mother’s eyes.
+The camp guards killed the baby before the mother's eyes.
 After she fainted they killed her too."
-Seven old men and women, who had been taken to Jerusalem, were taken back to Deir Yassin and killed in the quarry there, he wrote, and an Arab man, believed to be a sniper, was killed and his corpse burned in front of foreign journalists.